 Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Ensuring that carers have easier access to local services that can support and contribute to their overall wellbeing.
-For example, Eight Bells for Mental Health, Emotional Health Academy and Time to Talk.
+For example, Eight Bells for Mental Health support offer counselling service.
 West Berkshire directory for more details on support services for carers.
-To work closely with primary health care, GP practices and Social Prescribers service to support them to recognise the wider needs of carers which can affect their physical and mental health so that they are referred and signposted to appropriate services for support.
+To work closely with primary health care/GP practices and Social Prescribers service to support them to recognize the wider needs of carers which can affect their physical and mental health so that they are referred and signposted to appropriate services for support.
 For example, Talking Therapies through the health service.
-2025-2028 Improvement in carers' mental health.
-To explore how carers can be provided with affordable and flexible opportunities which will enable them to participate in activities which promote and contribute to their health and wellbeing.
-Working closely with partners such as local leisure centres, community groups (West Berkshire Directory).
+2024-2027 Improvement in carers mental health.
+To explore how carers can be provided with affordable and flexible opportunities which will enable them to participate in activities which promotes and contributes to their health and wellbeing.
+Working closely with partners such as local Leisure Centre's, community groups (West Berkshire Directory).
 West Berkshire directory for more details on support services for carers.
-2025-2028 Improvement in carers' overall wellbeing Results from the Surveys (National and the Caring for others Survey) will inform us.
+2024-2027 Improvement in carers overall wellbeing Results from the Surveys (National and the Caring for others Survey) will inform us.
 Employers to consider and include support for carers who are in employment as part of their wellbeing strategy.
-Carers Leave Act 2023 came into force on the 6th April 2024.
-Employment Relations (Flexible Working) Act 2023 came into force in April 2024.
+Carers Leave Act 2023 came into force on the 6th April 2024 Employment Relations (Flexible Working ) Act 2023 came into force in April 2024.
 Dementia Friendly West Berkshire focus on raising awareness and understanding about dementia with employers and encourage local businesses and employers to consider support for carers.
-2025-2028 Prevent carers from giving up work and support them to continue in employment.
-The effect of the cost-of-living crisis is having an impact on carers particularly those who care for those with a disability.
+2024-2027 Prevent carers from giving up work and can continue in employment.
+The effect of the cost-of-living crisis is having an impact on carers' particularly those who care for those with a disability.
 Carers should therefore be supported to access grant funding and capital funding to help them improve their finances.
-Additional information is available from West Berkshire Council Cost of Living: Health and Wellbeing West Berkshire Council; Cost of Living: Health and wellbeing 2025-2028 Getting the right information is crucial for carers with regards to their financial circumstances as this can help if they are finding things difficult financially.
+Additional information is available from West Berkshire Council Cost of Living: Health and Wellbeing West Berkshire Council; Cost of Living: Health and wellbeing 2024-2027 Getting the right information is crucial for carers with regards to their financial circumstances as this can help if they are finding things difficult financially.